-When you leave the country, everything that you take with you is an export, whether it is equipment, data, or software.
+When you leave the country, everything that you take with you is an export, whether it is equipment, data or other information, or software.

 - You cannot take abroad ITAR controlled articles or technical data without a State Department license.
 This includes controlled tangible items that are products of fundamental research.

 - Software is considered technical data.
 When traveling abroad you cannot have ITAR controlled technical data on your laptop, smartphone, or digital storage device, etc…, without a license.

 - In most cases, researchers can take EAR-controlled items and software, including laptops, smartphones, or digital storage devices, using EAR license exception TMP (for university owned items) or BAG (for personally owned).

 When taking items abroad (including scientific equipment, computers, cell phones, and GPS units) you need to verify that the items are not export controlled, based on both the type of items and your travel destination(s).
 It is important to remember, for example, that both the laptop and its underlying technology, and data or proprietary information on the device, may be controlled.
 For many low-tech, commercially-obtained items, an export license will not be required unless you are traveling to a comprehensively sanctioned country (Cuba, Iran, North Korea, Syria, Sudan or the Crimea region of Ukraine).
 Travel to a comprehensively sanctioned country will almost certainly require a license for even everyday items such as cell phones and laptop computers (EAR license exceptions TMP and BAG may be unavailable for these countries).